 Next is Jinkx Monsoon, sporting another period-referencing, highly-detailed regal look with a modern twist – the ability to part the voluminous skirts to pop out a shapely leg.
 The look is an absolute stunner, especially the spiked golden crown.

 She also went with a minimal make-up that reduces her lip size and gives her eyes a bit of a squint, which add to a the regal prissiness of this look.

 It doesn’t work because the hip cages are mostly obscured by the track suit and they just aren’t big enough to balance her proportions.
-Also, the high center point of the waist shrinks her torso.
-Altogether, it makes her look thick up and down from hips to ankles.
-Part of that is because the high cuff of the track suit cuts off high on her ankles.
+Also, the high center point of the waist of her pants shrinks her torso.
+Altogether, it makes her look equally thick up and down from hips to ankles.
+Part of that is because the cuff of the track suit cuts off high on her ankles.
 That shrinks her when she actually needs to give the illusion of longer legs to make the hip bustles work.

 This could’ve been great.
 The hip cages needed to be wider.
 The track suit shouldn’t have a concave curve up to her belly button, but a convex dip to lengthen her torso.
 Then, it should’ve had cut outs below the waist to show of the cages off rather than a dip above the waist.
 Finally, the hem at the ankles should’ve been cut lower.
 Or, alternately, cut at a diagonal taper from the higher outside of the leg to the lower inside of the ankle to give more of an illusion of them coming to a point at the bottom, which would lengthen her.

 Oh, well.
 They can’t all be winners, even though they’re all winners.